redox-os/book/src/porting-applications.md

 The `custom` template enable the `build.script =` data type to be used, this data type will run any command supported by the [GNU Bash](https://www.gnu.org/software/bash/) shell.
 The shell script will be wrapped with Bash functions and variables to aid the build script.
 The wrapper can be found in [this Cookbook source file](https://gitlab.redox-os.org/redox-os/-/blob/master/src/bin/cook.rs).

+This template should be used if the template data types in the [Configuration Example](#configuration-example) section can't fully configure the application or library, like advanced configuration.

+The script examples below are the data type equivalents and also used to customize/expand their default configuration.

 - Script example